yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision3.md

 One advantage of model fitting is it informs more than just parameter estimations.
-In previous two tutorials, I demonstrated one parameter-recovery study and one model fitting for the empirical data.
-The real tough job is to conduct many hierarchical model fitting, which _ggdmc_ is designed to do well, with the help of parallel computing.
+In previous two tutorials, I demonstrated one parameter-recovery study and one model fitting to the empirical data.
+The real challenge is to conduct many hierarchical model fits, which _ggdmc_ is designed to do well, with the help of parallel computing.
 The purpose of model selection is to find a best model accounting for the data.
-Because one aim of shooting decision study was to examine whether the race stereotype affects shooting decision, I listed the model-of-interest below.
+Because one aim of shooting decision study was to examine whether race stereotypes affects shooting decision, I listed the model-of-interest below.

 1. a ~ 1    & v ~ S
 2. a ~ RACE & v ~ S
 3. a ~ 1    & v ~ RACE + S
 4. a ~ RACE & v ~ RACE + S

+Pleskac, Cesario and Johnson's (2017) showed an interesting finding that their participants appeared to bias (reflected in starting point parameter) towards not shoot a black target and to increase thresholds (reflected in the boundary separation parameter) towards a black target.
+Also their main findings suggest that research participants is at the decision rate.

 The main question is whether the race stereotype is true.
 In other words, do people decide to shoot a black target faster than a white target?
 This